Mindful/site-3/content/blog/posts/vocabulary-optimization/index.md

 - Intermediate scoring to be smarter about generating child nodes in MCTS (I.E. smarter than completely random)
 - More tools than just ConceptNet for finding words with semantic relations to the idea being expressed

 I am not going to take this project all the way to a paper, but I do think it's an interesting project that has the potential to be useful for artificial language construction.
-It would be great if someone wanted to pick up the torch and flesh this out though - and if you happen to be that person, don't hesitate to reach out.
+If you happen to want to pick up the torch and flesh this out though, please don't hesitate to reach out.

 <hr/>